 If you feel mildly irritated, itchy, and experience swelling on your scalp and face while dyeing your hair, then you’re allergic to hair dye

-Most permanent and some semi-permanent hair dyes contain a chemical called paraphenylenediamine (PPD) which is a known allergen and irritant.
+Most permanent and semi-permanent hair dyes contain a chemical called paraphenylenediamine (PPD) which is a known allergen and irritant.

 So if you’re having allergic reactions to hair dyes, then you should focus on using hair dyes that do not contain PPD.

 There are some hair dyes that claim to have only minimal PPD, however, any amount of PPD is enough to cause irritations if you’re allergic.